workshopper/javascripting/readme.md

 ## Run the workshop

-Run the following command in your terminal:
+Open your terminal and run the following command:

 ```
 javascripting